will-ockmore/devcontainer-dotfiles/README.md

-# wayflyer-dotfiles
+# devcontainer-dotfiles

-Dotfiles for the wayflyer dev container
+Dotfiles for dev containers